-The behavioral neuroscience minor requires the completion of coursework in two disciplines, psychology and biology.
-This academically rigorous program will be of interest to students considering careers in medicine, clinical psychology, clinical neuropsychology, forensic psychology, gerontology, health psychology, sports psychology, biology, biomedical sciences, neuroscience, science education, or any other health-oriented field.
+The behavioral neuroscience minor requires the completion of coursework in three disciplines: psychology, biology and philosophy.
+This academically rigorous program will be of interest to students considering careers in:

 All prerequisites must be completed prior to enrollment in the following courses.

-Choose one course from the following electives (3-4 hours):
+Choose one course from the following (3-4 hrs.):